IQSS/dataverse/doc/sphinx-guides/source/admin/timers.rst

 These timers are created when scheduled harvesting is enabled by a local admin user (via the "Manage Harvesting Clients" page).

-In a multi-node cluster, all these timers will be created on the dedicated timer node (and not necessarily on the node where the harvesting clients was created and/or saved).
+In a multi-node cluster, all these timers will be created on the dedicated timer node (and not necessarily on the node where the harvesting clients were created and/or saved).

-A timer will be automatically removed, when a harvesting client with an active schedule is deleted, or if the schedule is turned off for an existing client.
+A timer will be automatically removed when a harvesting client with an active schedule is deleted, or if the schedule is turned off for an existing client.

 Metadata Export Timer
 ---------------------

 This timer is created automatically whenever the application is deployed or restarted.
 There is no admin user-accessible configuration for this timer.

-This timer runs a daily job that tries to export all the local, published datasets that haven't been exported yet, in all the supported metdata formats, and cache the results on the filesystem.
-(Note that, normally, an export will happen automatically whenever a dataset is published.
-So this scheduled job is there to catch any datasets for which that export did not succeed, for one reason or another).
+This timer runs a daily job that tries to export all the local, published datasets that haven't been exported yet, in all supported metadata formats, and cache the results on the filesystem.
+(Note that normally an export will happen automatically whenever a dataset is published.
+This scheduled job is there to catch any datasets for which that export did not succeed, for one reason or another).
 Also, since this functionality has been added in version 4.5: if you are upgrading from a previous version, none of your datasets are exported yet.
 So the first time this job runs, it will attempt to export them all.

 This daily job will also update all the harvestable OAI sets configured on your server, adding new and/or newly published datasets or marking deaccessioned datasets as "deleted" in the corresponding sets as needed.